 Controls

-Joystick controls feel much like they did in ST Joust, which was a massive relief because I was dreading any disastrous changes.
-Both flight and control are perfect, even if you are as unskilled as me.
-However, there is an option to choose your preferred 'flap power' that will alter the effect of the vertical force which is applied with each press of the button.
+Joystick controls feel much like they do with ST Joust, which was a massive relief because I was dreading any disastrous changes.
+Flight and control are perfect, even if you are as unskilled as me.
+There is an option to choose your preferred 'flap power' that will alter the effect of the vertical force which is applied with each press of the button.
 Choosing high will gain greater altitude whereas low offers better control.
+It's best to experiment with what feels right for you.

 Pushing downwards will fire a missile.
 Yep, a missile.
 It's one of the most unexpected treats I could have imagined.
-At first, it feels a little weird but comes in handy against those dopy Yellow Jackets and who doesn't love blasting rockets?
+I must admit though, at first, it feels weird but it sure comes in handy against those dopy Yellow Jackets!
+And who doesn't love blasting rockets?
 Note, these work against the Dark Riders and the bees - and can only be used during flight.

 Mummy, I wanna go home now!